Dyonna Wilkerson (Intern Therapist)

 Along with her feminist and narrative approaches, Dyonna utilizes a relational-cultural perspective.
 Social relationships play a large role in our lives and can serve as a great source of support.
 Dyonna encourages clients to explore the impact of social relationships in their lives and how their culture has impacted the development of these relationships.
 In sessions, clients can take time to reflect on important relationships, and how their cultural context may shape and define their presenting concern.

 Dyonna is also trained in cognitive-behavioral therapy.
 In sessions, Dyonna utilizes interventions to improve understanding about how client’s thoughts, emotions, and behaviors impact one another.
-She works with clients to build successful coping techniques as well as assess how their minority status affects their self-esteem, self image, and how they view others.
+She works with clients to build successful coping techniques as well as assess how their minority status affects their self-esteem, self-image, and how they view others.
 Dyonna encourages this by examining the rules that govern clients' lives and how they impact how they interact with the world around them.
 In tandem with cognitive behavioral therapy, Dyonna takes a multicultural lens, and feels it is important to view thoughts, emotions, and behaviors as things that are impacted by one's cultural identity.
-In this way, sessions will validate a clients experiences and celebrate their cultural identity, while using interventions to reduce the presenting concerns.
+In this way, sessions will validate a client's experiences and celebrate their cultural identity, while using interventions to reduce the presenting concerns.

 Mental health can be a taboo topic that not all clients or their families are familiar with.
 In sessions, Dyonna works to demystify mental health and meet her clients where they are.
 There are many reasons people seek therapy, from looking to solve a specific problem, healing from past trauma, or to strengthen relationships with others.
 Dyonna encourages questions in session, and feels learning about the process of therapy can be helpful to reach all populations that may be apprehensive about seeking mental health services.
-This translates to Dyonna’s use of educational sessions, in which clients can learn more about their presenting concern.
+This translates to Dyonna’s use of educational sessions, in which clients can learn more about their presenting concerns.

 Therapy with Adolescents